orest-orest/news-app/README.md

 Application site to display world news using React and Redux.
-API what I useDd is http://newsapi.org/.
+API what I used is http://newsapi.org/.

 # General functionality:
 * Authenticate user (login + logout button on profile page)